-I grew up in Texas (Houston, Austin) and have made the San Francisco Bay Area my home for more than 10 years.
+I grew up in Texas (Houston, Austin) and have made the San Francisco Bay Area my home for the past 15 years.
 I value the simple things in life: gratitude, kindness, relationship, and balance.
 I believe each person has their own path, and there is no one “right way” to live life.
 I see my role as helping individuals identify and embrace their core values and live their life more aligned with these values.
 I enjoy helping people grow as well as embrace themselves as they are.

 As an Asian American therapist, I am honored to offer culturally sensitive services to a variety of individuals, especially Asian Americans, other People of Color/indigenous people, immigrants, women, LGBTQ folks.

 - Ph.D. in Counseling Psychology, The University of Texas at Austin

 - Over 15 years of combined psychotherapy, coaching, and mentoring experience working with a range of ages and issues.

 My clinical experience and training include conducting individual and couples therapy in private practice, university counseling centers and a community mental health clinic.
 In my work, I utilize a combination of psychodynamic, cognitive-behavioral, and interpersonal techniques.
 I also take a positive psychology and strengths-based approach.

 Additionally, I have experience and training in facilitating structured and unstructured process groups.
 I currently facilitate support groups for Stanford University graduate women business students (MBA and Ph.D. programs).

 I served as practicum coordinator and internship advisor in the APA-accredited clinical psychology Ph.D.
 Program at Palo Alto University for 8 years and focused on clinical training and professional development.
 I provided advising and coaching to clinical psychology doctoral students in their field placements and regarding their professional identity development.
 I continue to advise and teach at Palo Alto University as adjunct faculty.